This post may contain affiliate links. Please read our disclosure policy.

 This easy, no-bake Speculoos Rum Balls Recipe is incredibly easy to pull together and delightfully boozy!
 They have a mix of rum and Grand Marnier for that extra bit of holiday flair!

-In truth, I gave away ALL of the cookies from the 12 Days of Christmas Cookies 2021 except for these rum balls.
-Sure, sure, I shared a few with friends and my new hubs, but they were my guilty, post-work indulgence.
 The longer they sit, the better they undeniably taste.
 Don’t you love cookies like that?
-Furthermore, this rum balls recipe the easiest addition to a Christmas Cookie tray EVER, along with her friends Holiday Spritz Cookies, White Chocolate Macadamia Nut Cookies, and Pistachio Cranberry Sablees.
+Furthermore, this rum balls recipe the easiest addition to a Christmas Cookie tray EVER, along with her friends Holiday Spritz Cookies, White Chocolate Macadamia Nut Cookies, and Cranberry orange shortbread cookies.

 These are BOOZY.
 I love it and I am not a straight liquor drinker.
 Apparently I take my booze with sugar, spices and cookies!
 If these are your jam, and let’s face it they should be, don’t miss my Gingersnap Brandy Balls!
 In for a penny, in for a pound, amiright?

 No. They are not baked, so all the alcohol that goes into the mixture of this rum balls recipe will stay there!

 - Raisins: Raisins add a little sweetness and a wonderful chewy texture to this rum balls recipe.
 Use any brand of raisins but subsequently be sure to check the ingredients for additional, unnecessary, added sugar.

 - Rum: The rum is here for moisture as well as flavor.
 You can taste it in the final cookie, so be sure to choose a brand that you like!
 The surest way to tell is by smell.
 If it smells good to you, it will taste nice in the cookies.
 I use dark rum these cookies because I prefer the flavor.